romeolandry/Active-Learning-Faster-RCNN/README.md

 USAGE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.
 - `active_learning_modul.py` can be used to train a model.
 To train on Pascal VOC data,
-    - python active_learning_modul.py argv1 argv2 argv3 performancefilename modelfilename
+    - python active_learning_modul.py argv1 argv2 argv3 agrv4
     - argv1 = /media/romeo/Volume/dataset/VOCtrainval_11-May-2012/VOCdevkit corresponding to path to VOC2012 directory
     - argv2 = name of perfomance csv file
     - argv3 = name of model to save
+    - argv4 = train on batch/simple cloud be simple or batch default is simple

 # test
  to  test: